SpecialEffect/EyeMineMods/README.md

-# SpecialEffectMinecraftMods
+# EyeMineMods
-A collection of small minecraft modifications to support the use of alternative input methods including eye-gaze control.
-Designed to accompany [EyeMine](https://github.com/SpecialEffect/EyeMine), which provides a gaze-controlled keyboard for in-game actions.
+This repository contains the Minecraft mods used with [EyeMine](https://github.com/SpecialEffect/EyeMine), which provides a gaze-controlled keyboard for in-game actions.

-Certain functionality would also be applicable for switch or joystick control - get in touch with SpecialEffect if you have particular input requirements.

-To download and find out more, visit the [EyeMine wiki](https://github.com/SpecialEffect/EyeMine/wiki).
+## Information for users

+[**The EyeMine wiki**](https://github.com/SpecialEffect/EyeMine/wiki) contains full information on how to get started, system requirements, a user guide, demo videos, a troubleshooting page, and more.

+EyeMine is designed for eye-gaze control, and also supports head-pointer control.
+If you want to play Minecraft with different alternative inputs such as assistive switches and joystick, please [contact SpecialEffect](https://www.specialeffect.org.uk/contact) with more information about your setup.
+Some of the functionality in these mods may be helpful.

 ## Dev setup
 If you want to contribute, you need to install minecraft forge to build the mods.